bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 It means you can have two separate devices that do two separate things.
 You can have a device that does the scanning, you can have a device that does the spending, and that would generally be a hardware wallet.
-And so the last time we talked about this, basically I tried to keep it simple, So I didn't talk about this distinction.
+And so the last time we talked about this, basically I tried to keep it simple.
+So I didn't talk about this distinction.
 But since this is the second time, I thought it would be good to sort of bring it up and Josie brought it up.

 Speaker 3: 00:17:24

 Yeah.
 And I think maybe to give a concrete example, when you're the recipient, the way that you scan is by having your scan private key in a hot online device.
-And so in the old method where we were reusing the same key, that means in order to scan, the private key that you need to find the payments and also spend the payments is now on an internet connected device.
+And so in the old method where we were reusing the same key, that means in order to scan, the private key that you need to find the payments and also spend the payments is now on an internet-connected device.
 And that's really not a great idea.
 So by having two separate keys and the separation of responsibility, you can hand out that scan key to an online device and that online device will do the scanning for you, which if that device gets hacked or whatever and someone gets that key, it's the same as leaking your XPub.
 Someone would be able to see your payments but they wouldn't be able to spend them.